suhaibmukhtar/BasketBall_tracking/README.md

 ## Challenges Faced
 - **Parameter Tuning:** Adjusting parameters for background subtraction, color thresholding, and contour detection to improve accuracy and reduce noise.
 - **Noise Reduction:** Implementing techniques to reduce noise in the video, such as eroding and dilating the mask.
 - **Dribble Detection Criteria:** Defining the criteria for detecting a dribble based on the movement and speed of the basketball.
+Because the duration to complete the dribble is changing with respect to time.
 ## Metrics Used
   <ul>
     <li><b>Dribble Count:</b></li>